 Director since 1997

-Mr. Dassault is Vice-Chairman and chief Executive Officer of Groupe Industriel Marcel Dassault, an investment and financing company based in Paris, France, and is in charge of the diversification of the group’s activities and investments.
+Mr. Dassault is Vice-Chairman and Chief Executive Officer and a director of Groupe Industriel Marcel Dassault, an investment and financing company based in Paris, France, and is in charge of the diversification of the group’s activities and investments.
 He oversees investments in Asia, specifically in China and the Middle East, as well as in Italy and Switzerland.
 From 2006 to 2011, Mr. Dassault held the position of vice-president of the company.

-He is also Chairman of the Immobilière Dassault Supervisory Board and a director of a broad range of companies in France and elsewhere, including SITA, Generali France, Kudelski, and the Banque Privée Edmond de Rothschild Europe in Luxembourg.
+He is also Chairman of the Immobilière Dassault Supervisory Board and a director of a broad range of companies in France and elsewhere, including SITA SA, Generali France SA, Kudelski SA and the Banque Privée Edmond de Rothschild Europe in Luxembourg.

-An art enthusiast, Mr. Dassault is an administrator for the auction house Artcurial.
-He also serves as a director of l’Association des Amis du Centre Georges Pompidou and of the Amis du Musée National d’Art Moderne in Paris, and is the Chairman for the Amis du Fond Régional d’Art Contemporain d’Aquitaine.
+An art enthusiast, Mr. Dassault is a director for the auction house Artcurial.
+He also serves as a director of l’Association des Amis du Centre Georges Pompidou, of the Amis du Musée National d’Art Moderne in Paris and of the Association for the Memory of the Hidden Children and of the Just, and is the Chairman for the Amis du Fond Régional d’Art Contemporain d’Aquitaine.